 In addition, urgent assignments that were not provided for in the audit plan may be carried out during the year at the request of the Management Board or the Audit Committee.
 Twice a year, the Internal Audit Officer presents a report on the activities of the Department to the Management Board and to the Audit Committee.

-→ Key elements of the internal control process
+Key elements of internal control procedures

-The processes and organisation described hereafter were implemented by the Management Board, as internal control falls within its jurisdiction.
+The processes and organisation described hereafter were implemented by the Management Board, as internal control falls within its juridiction.